jia831123/newTaipei-renewal/README.md

 1. Google and Facebook login

 2. Implemented using "native writing" and does not rely on Firebase or other third-party packages.
-Map presentation

-3. Use leaflet.js to implement map display and include display of user location and updated locations.
+3. Map presentation use leaflet.js to implement map display and include display of user location and updated locations.
-Show User Location

-4. Pins that display the user's location on a map, and the Pin's tooltip displays the user's Facebook and Google profile pictures.
+4. Show User Location Pins that display the user's location on a map, and the Pin's tooltip displays the user's Facebook and Google profile pictures.
-Update location information

-5. The data returned from the location API will be displayed on the page in list form and simultaneously displayed on the map.
+5.The data returned from the location API will be displayed on the page in list form and simultaneously displayed on the map.

 ## Project Setup